32blogby Studio Mitsu

 C:\ffmpeg

-3. Add FFmpeg to your system PATH
+3. Add to system PATH

 1. Press Win + S and search for "Edit the system environment variables"